Conserving the Milgis Ecosystem

-In 13 different locations throughout the district we produce approximately 43 million litres of clean water.
-This strategy aims to relieve human wildlife conflict at watering holes.
+In 13 different locations throughout the district we produce approximately 43 million litres of clean water yearly.
+This strategy aims to relieve Human-wildlife conflict at watering holes.

-We also have a dam unit.
-Pan - Dams are built by a JCB tractor and harvest rainwater for
+Pan-dams are built by a JCB tractor and harvest rainwater for livestock and wildlife.

-Access to healthcare has been very limited in the area, and so we help out where we can.
+Access to healthcare has been very limited in the area, therefore we help out where we can.
 Our main focus areas are: